Resources

 Video 1: Fundamental Ideas

-Introduces the AKOR method and the ideas that constitute its foundation: The family-school-society connection, the different childrearing methods, human motivation, and forces that impact children’s development.
+This video introduces the AKOR method and the ideas that constitute its foundation: The family-school-society connection, different childrearing methods, human motivation, and forces that impact children’s development.

 Video 2: Encouragement

-Introduces the principle and teaches parents what they can do to encourage their children: before, during, after they do what they are asked, when they succeed and when they don’t succeed.
+This video introduces the principle and teaches parents what they can do to encourage their children: before, during, after they do what they are asked, when they succeed, and when they don’t succeed.

 Video 3: Consequences